-From motorways to factories, farms and racetracks, Armco barriers are synonymous with safety management.
+From motorways to factories, farms and race tracks, Armco barriers are synonymous with traffic safety management.
 In this article, we explain what Armco barriers are.

 The fact that they are so commonly specified in diverse locations – wherever traffic management is a high priority – shows very clearly that they work.

-Their reliable and respected design also explains why this versatile range is ‘springing up’ inside factories and warehouses throughout the UK.
-As well as along public and private roads and within busy car parks.
+Their reliable and respected design also explains why this versatile range is becoming increasingly commonplace inside factories and warehouses throughout the UK and beyond – as well as along public and private roads and within busy car parks.

-You will often hear these ingenious grooved safety structures referred to as ‘crash barriers’ as that’s their purpose in a nutshell.
+You will often hear these crucial safety structures referred to as ‘crash barriers’ as that’s their purpose in a nutshell.
 They are designed to reduce the incidence of collisions, but also to reduce the damage done when moving vehicles veer off in the wrong direction.

-Armco barriers literally save lives and have been doing so for many decades.
+Armco barriers literally save lives and have been doing so for many decades now.

 Though the engineering behind them is clever – and unlikely to be superseded – the different sized Armco barriers all have the same fundamental components.
 They are corrugated steel sections, fixed firmly in place, to enable them to absorb a considerable amount of force.

 The safety barrier systems come in various dimensions.
 Following a risk assessment, specifiers match the likely level of impact with the best Armco barrier design for that location.

 Beyond their important safety role, Armco Barriers are also popular as they require very little maintenance once they are installed correctly.

 The company that invented Armco barriers changed names and priorities over the years.
 The concept can trace its origins right back to the American Rolling Mill Company, founded in Ohio way back in 1899.
 The founder wanted to make his own steel to supply his roofing business.